 How Do I Know Which Type of Care My Loved One Needs?

-Once you know the difference between the two main types of care, it’s usually easier to see where your loved one falls.
-However, issues such as medication management, incontinence and mental health can sometimes make it difficult to tell which type of care is best.
+Issues such as medication management, incontinence and mental health can sometimes make it difficult to tell which type of care is best.

 If you have a question about the type of care that’s best for your loved one, you don’t have to make a guess.
 Instead, turn to professionals to help you make a decision.